jand9402/jand9402/README.md

 Skills: Javascript / REACT.js / Redux / HTML / CSS / Bootstrap

-### Hello, welcome to my profile, let me tell you a little more about me.
+### Hello, welcome to my profile, let me tell you a little bit about me.

 I am Full Stack Dev although I am oriented to the Front-end, I also have knowledge of Node.js, Express and SQL.